THE MUD HOME

 My plaster mix is finer than a cob mix would be.

-If you’ve gone through that course, why not have a go at making something out of cob this summer?
+If you've want to have a play with mud, why not have a go at making something out of cob this summer?
 It’s cheap, fun, and a great way to enjoy some good weather.

 Five Ways to Practice Cob